 Linda Reinstein, the co-founder of the Asbestos Disease Awareness Organisation in the US, invited Moore to two of her conferences – one in 2013, and the second in April 2015 – after an introduction by Laurie Kazan-Allen.

-It was Reinstein who warned Australian union official Barry Moore to “be careful”.
+It was Reinstein who warned Australian union official Barry Robson to “be careful”.

 “There was definitely something amiss first time I saw him,” Reinstein said.
 “I watched how he wandered around – I’m a mum and a widow and a businesswoman, and I get strange vibes sometimes.
 I just knew that he stunk.”